Large Language Models #

-Large Language Models predict words.
+The core task of a large language model is to predict words.
 In that respect they resemble the predictive text function in your phone that tries the predict your next word when you type a message.
-My phone is very bad at this, but you have to remember it is working with limited resources: it has much less memory or computing power at its disposal than ChatGPT or similar applications.
+My phone is horrible at this task, but you have to remember it is working with limited resources: it has much less memory or computing power at its disposal than ChatGPT or similar applications.

 Large Language Models are neural networks that predict the next word in a sequence (Source: Transformer explainer).